Karyn Kupcinet: Alleged connection to JFK

 Kupcinet’s death was first referenced in connection with the assassination of John F. Kennedy in 1967 by Penn Jones Jr. in his self-published book Forgive My Grief II.
-Jones cited an Associated Press report concerning an unidentified woman who placed a telephone call near Oxnard, California approximately twenty minutes before the assassination.
-He alleged that the caller was Kupcinet and claimed she had been attempting to warn of the impending shooting after learning about it in advance.
-According to Jones, Irv Kupcinet had purportedly received this information from Jack Ruby, whom Jones speculated Irv may have known in Chicago in the 1940s.
-Jones theorized that Kupcinet was killed by individuals associated with the American Mafia as a warning to her father to remain silent about why Kennedy and his accused assassin Lee Harvey Oswald had been killed.
+Jones cited an Associated Press report concerning an unidentified woman who placed a telephone call in or near Oxnard, California approximately twenty minutes before the assassination.
+Jones alleged that the caller was Kupcinet.
+He claimed she had been attempting to warn a local telephone operator of the impending shooting after learning about it in advance.
+According to the Associated Press, the woman could not be identified.
+According to Penn Jones, Irv Kupcinet had purportedly received information about a plan to assassinate the president from Jack Ruby, whom Jones speculated may have known Irv in Chicago in the 1940s.
+Jones theorized that Karyn Kupcinet was killed by individuals associated with the American Mafia as a warning to her father to remain silent about why Kennedy and his accused assassin Lee Harvey Oswald had been killed.

-Irv Kupcinet denied that either he or his daughter had foreknowledge of the assassinations of Kennedy or Oswald.
-Friends who were with Karyn in Palm Springs, California on November 22, 1963, including Andrew Prine and Earl Holliman, reported that she reacted to news coverage with shock and did not indicate prior knowledge of the events.
+Irv Kupcinet denied that either he or his daughter had foreknowledge of the shootings of Kennedy or Oswald.
+Friends who were with Karyn in Palm Springs, California on November 22, 23 and 24, 1963, including Andrew Prine and Earl Holliman, reported that she reacted to news coverage with shock and grief and that she did not indicate prior knowledge of the events or previous familiarity with Jack Ruby.

 'Kups Column' Chicago Sun-Times, Monday., Dec.
 9, 1963.Clipping sent by Irv Kupcinet to J. Edgar Hoover in 1963.